-- A1.27 In forming our forecast viewing for 16-34s we have made the following assumptions.
-In 2021: - a) Aggregate viewing across the three categories is a weighted average of the 2020 (25%) and 2019 (75%) levels to obtain total viewing. - b) Live broadcast viewing declines by 15% relative to 2020.
+- a) In 2021: - Aggregate viewing across the three categories is a weighted average of the 2020 (25%) and 2019 (75%) levels to obtain total viewing. - ii) Live broadcast viewing declines by 15% relative to 2020.
 This assumption reflects that live broadcast viewing across 16-34s declined in 2020 despite the pandemic significantly lifting video viewing generally.
-(Previously live broadcast viewing declined by 15% in 2018 and 18% in 2019). - c) Non-live broadcast viewing remains constant at the 2019 level. - d) SVoD makes up the difference between total viewing and live and non-live broadcast viewing. - e) For 2022 to 2024: - f) Aggregate viewing across the three categories reverts to the 2019 level and remains at this level (which was also consistent over 2018 and 2019). - g) Live broadcast viewing declines by 10% per year this is based on a judgement that the decline in live viewing will reduce relative to that over 2018-2020). - h) Non-live broadcast viewing remains constant at the 2019 level. - i) SVoD makes up the difference between total viewing and live and non-live broadcast viewing. - A1.28 The resulting forecast in shown in below.
+(Previously live broadcast viewing declined by 15% in 2018 and 18% in 2019) - iii) Non-live broadcast viewing remains constant at the 2019 level. - b) SVoD makes up the difference between total viewing and live and non-live broadcast viewing. - c) For 2022 to 2024: - i) Aggregate viewing across the three categories reverts to the 2019 level and remains at this level (which was also consistent over 2018 and 2019). - ii) Live broadcast viewing declines by 10% per year this is based on a judgement that the decline in live viewing will reduce relative to that over 2018-2020). - iii) Non-live broadcast viewing remains constant at the 2019 level. - iv) SVoD makes up the difference between total viewing and live and non-live broadcast viewing.

+A1.37 The resulting forecast in shown in below.

-Figure A3: Counterfactual viewing, 16-34 year old audience
+Figure A3: Counterfactual viewing, 16-34-year-old audience

-Source: Ofcom analysis based on BARB, TouchPoints and Comscore data
+Source: Ofcom analysis based on BARB, TouchPoints and Comscore data.

-A1.29 Our forecasts tend to imply higher overall levels of viewing per individual compared to the Enders Analysis forecast, however, the broad trends in viewing are similar (i.e. we both forecast a decline in live broadcast and an increase in SVoD viewing).
-10 We have used our forecast to model the counterfactual but note that this does not make a material difference to our estimate of the impact of relaunching BBC Three as a linear channel.
-11
+A1.38 Our forecasts tend to imply higher overall levels of viewing per individual compared to the Enders Analysis forecast, however, the broad trends in viewing are similar (i.e. we both forecast a decline in live broadcast and an increase in SVoD viewing).
+We have used our forecast to model the counterfactual but note that this does not make a material difference to our estimate of the impact of relaunching BBC Three as a linear channel.